 The Saudis seem to be deliberately deceptive in making their case.
-They claim that there is a paved track up to the small quarry that is higher up on the mountain, which they claim is about 10 feet wide.
+In Al-Bid’ (History and Archaeology), the archaeologists claim that there are remnants of a paved track up to the small quarry that is higher up on the mountain, which they claim is about 10 feet wide.

 The Nabataean Claim